RAPID-L: Reactor installation and launch

 The reactor can be launched by the H-2 launch vehicle to Low Earth Orbit (LEO) before going to the Moon.

 Then it will be installed in an excavated cylindrical hole 2 m in diameter and 6 m in depth.

 The four thermoelectric energy conversion segments and the eight radiator panels are placed around the reactor.

-Toshiba controversy
+Toshiba involvement

 Toshiba has been often cited to be involved in the research and development of the RAPID-L, however, this could not be confirmed in any of the Japanese documentations nor in contemporary science or press news.
 The Mitsubishi Research Institute，Inc. was the only corporate affiliated listed.

 The misconception seemed to have appeared when the Toshiba 4S came under preliminary review with the U.S. Nuclear Regulatory Commission in 2007.

 This may have been first spread by blogs, but eventually found its way into some serious publications and papers.